Connor Stalions

-Connor Patrick Stalions is an American football coach who served in 2024 as the offensive coordinator at Belleville High School, coaching the nationally ranked number one recruit in the country, Bryce Underwood.
+Connor Patrick Stalions (born July 27, 1995) is an American football coach who most recently served as the offensive coordinator at Belleville High School in 2024.
 Stalions is best known for his role in the University of Michigan football sign-stealing scandal, which came to light during the 2023 college football season.

 After the allegations came to surface, Stalions resigned as a staff member for Michigan, as the team went on to win the 2023 national championship.
 Stalions starred in Netflix's Sign Stealer documentary that premiered on August 27, 2024.

 Early life and education

 Born in Houston, Texas, on July 27, 1995, Stalions is the son of Michigan alumni Brock and Kelly Stalions.
 Stalions grew up in Lake Orion, Michigan and graduated from Lake Orion High School in 2013, where he played football and basketball, winning the 2010 MHSAA state championship in football as a player.

 Stalions graduated from the United States Naval Academy in 2017, where he served as a student-coach for Ken Niumatalolo and the Navy Midshipmen football program.